MANTRA - Part of Smithsonian Institution's National Museum of American History

 The algorithm used for parsing TAG is an Earley's style bottom-up parser, which uses top-down prediction.
 It is very efficient parsing algorithm for parsing TAG.
 This algorithm encourages for all possible parses of the sentence but we found that out of these many parses only one parse was useful for correct translation.
 We have done lot of research work to device a methodology that will enable the parser to generate single correct parse.
 Restricting parser from generating redundant parses gave better timing results.

 The custom modifications are also done on the primitive operations of the algorithm to further speed up the parser.
 Efficient data structures are used to make optimum use of space and CPU time.

 Auto-phrase-detection algorithms applicable to certain lexical and phrasal items have been specially developed so that the size of various lexicons does not exponentially increase.
 The auto detected lexical items are automatically translated/transliterated to Hindi.

-process, is in progress.
+The immediate goal of the project was to provide a tool to the translating community, which could lessen their workload and help them to translate the official documents with speed and efficiency.
+MANTRA has fully achieved this goal.
+Its expansion to larger domains, which is a continuous process, is in progress.
 The project as such has benefited the entire staff engaged in personnel administration in terms of improved productivity, speed, and service delivery.
 A mechanism and infrastructure for encouraging participation by other parties interested in developing solutions using this technology has been established.